-This course will focus on methods and procedures for involving private-sector organizations and volunteers in emergency management programs in ways which benefit both parties.
-The focus of the course is on maximizing the ef fectiveness of volunteer resources by implementing a people-oriented system that addresses defining volunteer roles, designing a plan of action, recruiting, training and motivating volunteers, and maintaining a successful program.
-Participants will acquire skills and knowledge to make appropriate volunteer assignments that enhance the effectiveness of an integrated emergency management able students to understand and think critically about response and recovery operations in the profession of émergency management.
-Students will utilize problem based learning by analyzing actual disaster events and applying the theories, principals, and practice of response and recovery.
-In addition, students will learn about the issues faced by special populations and how to address these special needs in natural disaster response and re-
+This course will focus on methods and procedures for involving private-sector organizations and volunteers in emergency manage ment programs in ways which benefit both parties.
+The focus of the course is on maximizing the effectiveness of volunteer resources by implementing a people-oriented system that addresses defining volunteer roles, designing a plan of action, recruiting, training and motivating volunteers, and maintaining a successful program.
+Participants will acquire skills and knowledge to make appropriate volunteer assignments that enhance the effectiveness of an integrated emergency management system.